lsolier/user-api/README.md

 ## How to access to H2 database console

-- Go to your and enter the following URL:
+- Go to your browser and enter the following URL:
 ```sh
 http://localhost:8080/h2-console/
 ```